Business Development > Operating a Business > Governance

 Board of Directors Evaluations

-A board of directors should conduct a self evaluation.
-This is a new idea for many boards and a good board practice.
-There is an old saying that “a board of directors is like a fire department - it needs to run effectively in an emergency.”
+A board of directors should conduct a self-evaluation.
+This may be a new idea for many boards but is a good board practice.
+There is an old saying that "a board of directors is like a fire department - it needs to run effectively in an emergency."
 A board often doesn’t realize how good (or bad) it is until it has an emergency.
-So a board of directors, especially a value-added business board, needs to decide and understand how it functions as a group and what it does, so that during an emergency it can run effectively and efficiently.
+A board of directors, especially a value-added business board, needs to decide and understand how it functions as a group and what it does, so that during an emergency it can run effectively and efficiently.

 If you talk to directors, they often dislike the routine activities of the board.
 Things like approving the minutes from the last meeting or reviewing committee reports.
 These are items that are often content driven and, if not handled properly in the board room, can consume a lot of time.
 Most directors want to spend the majority of their time on more constructive activities.
 A board evaluation can help identify how the board can improve the efficiency and effectiveness of its decision making process.